MarketAxess: History

 In April 2022, MarketAxess and MSCI announced a collaboration on fixed income indices, portfolio construction products, and ESG data that would leverage MSCI's ESG data.

 In May 2022, MarketAxess was one of multiple financial services firms that APARMA, or the APAs and ARMs Association, set up to represent the views of members on regulation and laws influencing related businesses of the companies involved and to facilitate dialogue between policymakers and regulators.
 Chris Smith, head of post-trade services at the firm, would be its first chairperson.

 In June 2022, MarketAxess was one of three companies that announced a collaboration to become a consolidated tape, or single price feed, provider for bond prices through the public procurement process of ESMA.
 News of this effort first appeared in November 2021.
 If approved, the joint venture would be operated independently from its existing business.
 Like Tradeweb and Bloomberg, the other two firms, MarketAxess already operated its own APA prior to this announcement.
 This was in response to the EU's effort to unify capital markets and improve trading data quality. it may be the first step towards having this for a range of asset classes.
 It's also a move to make European capital markets more like those of the US, which has TRACE.

 In September 2022, the company announced an extension of its partnership with Broadway Technologies that would see a request-for-quote workflow featuring in its US Treasury trading marketplace.

-In January 2023, the company announced president and chief operating officer Chris Concannon would replace current CEO Richard McKey in April 2023.
+In January 2023, the company announced president and chief operating officer Chris Concannon would replace current CEO Richard McVey in April 2023.
 Concannon had been in his roles since 2019.

+In April 2023, Chris Concannon became CEO of MarketAxess.